-- Applications submitted by fax and email will not be accepted. - Two paper copies of the complete application must be submitted. - One copy of the submitted application must have a cover page with original signatures.
-The second application cover page may be a copy. - All application materials and attachments (including maps) must be printed on standard 8.5" x 11" paper. - Applications must be unbound.
+- Applications submitted by fax and email will not be accepted. - One (1) paper copy of the complete CDBG application must be submitted.
+Part 2 Applicant Information of the application must have the Chief Elected Official's (CEO's) original signature and Part 3 Initial Eligibility of the application must have the CEO's original written initials. - All application materials and attachments (including maps) must be printed on standard 8.5" x 11" paper. - Applications must be unbound.
 No staples, paperclips or spiral binding.
-Use rubber bands or binder clips to hold the application and its attachments together. - Include the index for all attachments in the order specified in the Application so that a reviewer can easily reference the relevant documents (refer to pages 12-19 of the Application). - It is the responsibility of the applicant to ensure that the Grant Application packet is complete for submission.
-Applications that are incomplete, missing the required attachments, or missing original signatures will not be reviewed.
+Use a rubber band or binder clip to hold the application and its attachments together. - Include the index for all attachments in the order specified in the application so that a reviewer can easily reference the relevant documents (refer to pages 13-21 of the CDBG application). - It is the responsibility of the applicant to ensure that the CDBG application packet is complete for submission.
+Applications that are incomplete, missing the required attachments, or missing the original CEO signature in Part 2 and original CEO written initials in Part 3 of the application will not be reviewed.